 So let’s pray, let’s let children see us pray, and let’s invite them to pray with us.

 Oh, and let’s have fun!
 Look for things you like and tie prayer into them.
 Try out prayers which link with the natural or church season, ones which link in with what you are doing as a family.
 See below for some ideas.

-And finally, and perhaps most importantly, let’s also make sure that the prayer we do and the prayer we pass on is a two way conversation.
+And finally, and perhaps most importantly, let’s also make sure that the prayer we do and the prayer we pass on is a two-way conversation.
 Let’s teach children how to listen to God, or as Rachel Turner describes it, ‘catching’.
-(There’s a brilliant article describing how she helps children learning about ‘catching’ God with each of their senses at www.rachelturner.org.uk/articles/4590447211 as well as in her book (see above)).
-I think that taking part in prayer that is a two way conversation revolutionises our prayer, making it not something we have to work hard to do but something we can’t live without.
+(There’s a brilliant article describing how she helps children learn about ‘catching’ God as well as in her book (see above)).
+I think that taking part in prayer which is a two-way conversation revolutionises our prayer, making it not something we have to work hard to do but something we can’t live without.
 Let’s be a people who “Never stop praying” (1 Thessalonians 5:17).

 Ideas to help inspire praying together